-“Then do you find what I asked you to consider offensive?”
+“Then do you find what I asked you to consider offensive?
+Immoral?”

 “No. I won’t bother denying that I want you both.
 It’s only that I can’t help but wonder…why now?
-What has changed to make you suggest such a thing?”
-I said, voicing the nagging suspicion that had been building in the back of my mind.
+What’s changed to make you suggest such a thing?”
+I asked, voicing the nagging suspicion that had been building in the back of my mind.

 His gaze shuttered.
 It made me instantly wary.

-“Have you not felt things between us changing?” he asked, his tone as closed as his expression.
+“Have you not felt things between us changing?” he asked, his tone as unreadable as his expression.

-“I have,” I said, now able to look back with clarity at the past several months and realize that I hadn’t been imagining things.
-Henry had steadily become more and more affectionate, while John’s features more expressive as his gaze lingered between his lover and me.
-The signs had been there all along; I just hadn’t allowed myself to believe them.
+“I have,” I said, able to look back with clarity at the past several months and realize that I hadn’t imagined things.
+Henry had steadily become more affectionate, John more open, his gaze lingering between his lover and me.
+The signs had been there all along.
+I just hadn’t allowed myself to see them.
 “But nothing you do is so simple or singularly motivated, John.”

 “Just as nothing you do is,” he countered.